Why Hire Katz, Marshall & Banks for Your Sexual Harassment Case?

 Where can I get more information about sexual harassment?

 The U.S. Equal Employment Opportunity Commission has very helpful information and resources about sexual harassment.

 More information can be found on our Sexual Harassment resource page.

-If you are experiencing or have experienced sexual harassment, contact the experienced lawyers at Katz, Marshall & Banks for a confidential evaluation of your case without charge or further obligation.
+If you are experiencing or have experienced sexual harassment, contact KMB to speak with one of our intake attorneys to discuss your case, without charge or further obligation.